vimc/montagu-config/backup.md

 ## How to backup and restore Montagu data

 The typical task that you'll want to do is to restore UAT or Science from the latest data on Production.
-This means that for each of Montagu db, Outpack volume and Packit db you'll first need to ensure backed up production data is available on annex2 and then restore that data onto the target machine.
+This means that for each of Montagu db, Outpack volume and Packit db you'll first need to ensure backed up production2 data is available on annex2 and then restore that data onto the target machine.

 In all cases we backup to and restore from docker volumes.
 If you are nervous about a particular backup failing for any